 Being on the lookout for ransomware attacks: This new version of malware will hold your computer hostage until you respond with a ransom amount.
 Typically, someone would receive an email from a familiar contact, with a zip file attachment.
 NEVER click on this.
 If you do, a rogue computer code will spread through your computer, onto your server, if you have one, and could even get into your physical or cloud back-up.
 Next time you switch on your computer, your files will appear locked or erased, and a message will give you 72 hours to respond with a ransom amount.
 If you think you might be infected, immediately switch off your machine and seek professional IT help.

 Encouraging a safe password policy: Teach staff to be careful with their passwords.
 Never save it on a desktop or write it down.
 Use an 8-digit password combination of upper case letters, symbols and numbers.
-Did you know that a simple 6-letter password will take a hacker 10 minutes to crack but the 8-digit one described above would take them 463 years?* Get more tips on password security here.

 Read more about Santam’s specialist cybercrime insurance here or speak to your broker about business interruption cover in case you become the victim of fraud.